 2. You can use the same pan for the sauce.
 Start by sautéing some bacon pieces just until they start to brown.

-3. Add spring onions and garlic (photo 2) and saute for about a minute before adding butter and flour (photo 3).
+3. Add spring onions and garlic (photo 2).
+Sauté for about a minute before adding butter and flour (photo 3).

-4. Add stock, cream, milk, thyme and seasoning (photo 4) and cook, stirring until it thickens and starts to bubble then a little cheese (photo 5).
+4. Add stock, cream, milk, thyme, and seasoning (photo 4).
+Cook, stirring until it thickens and starts to bubble then a little cheese (photo 5).

 That’s it.
-Just 3 layers and the sauce will seep down through all the gaps and thickens up more in the oven.
-It bakes for 45-50 minutes, then a few minutes under a grill / broiler to brown up the top if it needs it.
+Just 3 layers and the sauce will seep down through all the gaps and thicken up more in the oven.
+My cheese potatoes recipe bakes for 45-50 minutes, then a few minutes under a grill/broiler to brown up the top if it needs it.

-Soft sliced potatoes in a cheesy sauce just waiting to accompany your favourite grilled meats, sausage or just eat it as a main dish with a side salad.
+Easy cheesy potatoes are just waiting to accompany your favourite grilled meats or sausage, or just eat it as a main dish with a side salad.

 • Storage: Cover the potato bake with plastic wrap and store in the fridge for up to 3 days.

-• Reheat: This bake is best reheated in the oven for 20 minutes but can easily be reheated in the microwave too for just a couple of minutes on high.
+• Reheat: Easy cheesy potatoes are best reheated in the oven for 20 minutes but can easily be reheated in the microwave too for just a couple of minutes on high.

 • Make ahead: Yes, this can be made a day ahead and left in the fridge until you’re ready to bake.
 You can also par-bake it for 40 minutes, then store it in the fridge overnight.
 Finish it off in the oven for 20 minutes when ready.